newTest0321/CloudNative-DevOps/docs/Jenkins.md

-# Jenkins CI/CD Pipeline for MERN Stack Application
+# 🔄 CI/CD Pipeline Automation with Jenkins

 This guide explains the Jenkins pipeline used to automate the Continuous Integration (CI) and Continuous Deployment (CD) processes for the MERN stack application.